Parish Churches

 of Cloyne, Dr William Keane; the foundation stone having been laid a week earlier.
 Its construction works were undertaken

-by Mr. Newsted of Fermoy, estimated to cost £2,500, by Parish Priest, Father Richard Seymour, who commenced subscriptions
+by Mr. Newsted of Fermoy, estimated to cost £2,500.
+Parish Priest, Father Richard Seymour, commenced subscriptions

 by contributing £100, with additional funds being provided by the local community, Catholic and non-Catholic alike.